awsbites/weshare.click/README.md

 # weshare.click

-Weshare.click is a simple file-sharing application that you can self-host on AWS and use as an alternative to file-transfer services such as WeTransfer or Dropbox Transfer.
+Weshare.click (or `weshare` for short) is a simple file-sharing application that you can self-host on AWS and use as an alternative to file-transfer services such as WeTransfer or Dropbox Transfer.

-This application was built from scratch by [Eoin](https://twitter.com/eoins) and [Luciano](https://twitter.com/loige) on a series of live streams as part of the [AWS Bites](https://awsbites.com) show.
+The first version of this application was built from scratch by [Eoin](https://twitter.com/eoins) and [Luciano](https://twitter.com/loige) on a series of live streams as part of the [AWS Bites](https://awsbites.com) show.
 The full playlist (6 episodes / ~8 hours) is [available on YouTube](https://www.youtube.com/playlist?list=PLAWXFhe0N1vI1_z-06EzJ22pz95_gBrId).

 The idea was to showcase how to build a real application using AWS, Serverless, and Node.js.
 The application is still minimal but usable.